akka/akka-projection/docs/src/main/paradox/kafka.md

 # Messages from and to Kafka

 A typical source for Projections is messages from Kafka.
-Akka Projections supports integration with Kafka using [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/).
+Akka Projections supports integration with Kafka using @extref:[Alpakka Kafka](alpakka-kafka:).

 The @apidoc[KafkaSourceProvider$] uses consumer group assignments from Kafka and can resume from offsets stored in a database.